yoriiis/create-youtube-player/README.md

 #### <a name="onCallbackPlayerClickPosterYT"></a>On callback player poster click

 Function called on poster click. `e` parameter is click event, `instancePlayer` is the instance of the player.
-There is a default behavior to hide poster on click with `hide()` jQuery method and to play video.
+There is a default behavior to hide poster on click and to play video.
 You can change this behavior with this callback function.

 ```javascript
 playerYT.onCallbackPlayerClickPoster = function(e, instancePlayer){ };